How do I protect myself from credit card fraud?

 What should I do if I’m a victim of credit card fraud?

 If you fall victim to credit card fraud, or you are suspicious of an email or phone call, contact your card provider immediately.
-You should also report it to Action Fraud, the national reporting centre for fraud and cybercrime.
+You should also report the incident through Report Fraud, the UK’s national reporting service for fraud and financially motivated cyber crime.

 Taking these steps can help minimise the damage and start the process of resolving the issue.